How to apply for authorisation to operate drones

 - State, if necessary, the special conditions for operating the aircraft at night

-The authorisation is issued by the Director of Civil Aviation, after consultation with the Technical Commission for Health, Safety and Environmental Protection.
+The authorisation is issued by the Director of the Civil Aviation Authority following payment of the relevant fees.